xdeb-org/xdeb/README.md

 4. Install the package (`xbps-install -R binpkgs <name>`)

 #### Flags
-You should generally run xdeb with `-Sde`,which stands for "Sync dependency file, enable dependencies, Remove empty directories".
+You should generally run xdeb with `-Sde`, which stands for "Sync dependency file, enable dependencies, remove empty directories".

 #### Automatic Dependencies
 xdeb can now resolve the runtime dependencies.\
-This allows reliably conversion for nearly all deb packages.
+This allows reliable conversion for nearly all deb packages.

 #### Multilib
-The `-m` flag adds the `-32bit` suffix to the package and all dependencies.
+The `-m` flag adds the `-32bit` suffix to the package and all it's dependencies.
-You need to enable the multilib repositories first.\
 The example shows how to convert a `32bit` package.
 ```sh
 ./xdeb -Sedm --arch x86_64 ~/Downloads/Simplenote-linux-1.16.0-beta1-i386.deb
 ```
+Installing the newly converted package requires the multilib repositories to be installed.

 #### File Conflicts
-By default, xdeb will show a warning if a file is already present on your system (And not a directory).
+By default, xdeb will show a warning if a file is already present on the system (And not a directory).
 This behavior ensures that the converting package won't break the system.\
 If xdeb complains about conflicting files, manually removing them from the destdir directory and rebuilding with `-rb` might help.\